goodloop/autoware_auto_mirror/src/perception/filters/ray_ground_classifier/design/ray-ground-classifier-design.md

 # Purpose / Use cases

-Apex.Autonomy requires a method to distinguish ground points from non-ground points in point clouds.
+Autoware.Auto requires a method to distinguish ground points from non-ground points in point clouds.
 This is meant to act as a filtering step for object detection algorithms (working on non-ground points), and free space estimation algorithms (working on ground points).
 This method is very fast and allows the filtered point cloud to be exposed while the packets for a